illume/aroundtheworlds/README.md

 See [Quick & Dirty: Using Pygame's DirtySprite & LayeredDirty (A tutorial)](https://github.com/n0nick/dirty_chimp) for more information about pygame dirty rectangle sprites.

 Now I have the basic game objects in place.
+Well... they are still 'programmer art'.
+The Balloon a green square, and the background just a flat blue or red so far.

 ![Basic game objects in place](screenshots/shot2.png)